rtitle/free-control/README.md

 ```
 Note there is state associated with this algebra: it stores a single `Int` value.

-Now let's see what we can do with it.
+Now let's see what we can do with our control flow structures.

 ### While loops
 ```